wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * Apart from the full-size slideshows you can add a Sidebar Widget that displays a mini slideshow.
 * There is a General Purpose widget that is a text widget wherein you can use wppa+ script commands.
 * Almost all appearance settings can be done in the settings admin page.
 No php, html or css knowledge is required to customize the appearence of the photo display.
-* International language support for static text: Currently included foreign languages files: Dutch, Japanese, French(outdated), Spanish.
+* International language support for static text: Currently included foreign languages files: Dutch, Japanese, French(outdated), Spanish, German.
 * Inrernational language support for dynamic text: Album and photo names and descriptions fully support the qTranslate multilanguage rules and have separate edit fields for all qTranslate activated languages.

 Plugin Admin Features: